RETHINKING BRANDING METRICS: HOW TO TURN BRAND CONSIDERATION INTO A PERFORMANCE METRIC

 Many companies struggle with the balanced allocation of their marketing budgets between performance marketing and branding.
-The interaction between performance marketing and branding is very important.
-Each department can benefit from and reinforce the results of the other.
-Whereas performance marketing investments are often easy to justify, however, the return on branding investments is sometimes more difficult to measure.
-Branding marketers often focus on standardised metrics like consideration or awareness that are straightforward to measure, but not always trustworthy or profound enough to drive long-term results.
-The impact of activities like branding campaigns to increase brand consideration, for example, is not straightforward to define as there is no clear return on investment (ROI) to show.
+The interaction between these two is very important; each department can benefit from and reinforce the results of the other.
+Whereas performance marketing investments are often easy to justify, the return on branding investments is sometimes more difficult to measure.
+Brand-focused marketers often rely on standardized metrics like consideration or awareness that are straightforward to measure using questionnaires, but not always trustworthy or profound enough to drive long-term results.
+The impact of activities like branding campaigns to increase brand consideration, for example, is not easy to isolate and a clear return on investment (ROI) cannot always be determined.